 3. Research Reports

 One important aspect of doing business is knowledge sharing with your peers.
 On the surface level, it might seem like a self-sabotaging experiment.
-But a research report actually works as an informative article that illustrates your authority over the matter at hand.
+However, a research report actually works as an informative article that illustrates your authority over the matter at hand.

 When targeting the right audience, research reports make you a leader in your niche – maximising your content marketing campaign.